shucoll/drag-drop--spark-workflow-creator/README.md

 python app.py
 ```

-This will start the Flask server at `http://localhost:5000`.
+This will start the Flask server at `http://localhost:4000`.

 ### 2. Set Up Node-RED

-- Open [Node-RED](http://localhost:1880) in your browser.
+- Open Node-RED at `http://localhost:1880` in your browser.
 - Import the pre-built flow:

   1. Open the menu (top right) → *Import*.